1 IN 2

 Radiation therapy

-Radiation therapy uses a controlled dose of radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
+Radiation therapy (also known as radiotherapy) uses a controlled dose of radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
 Radiation therapy may be used:

 • for localised or locally advanced prostate cancer – it has similar rates of success to surgery in controlling prostate cancer that has spread to the lymph nodes